Tijl Faveyts: Life and career

-Faveyts sang as a guest at the Vlaamse Opera in Ghent and Antwerp, Grand Théâtre de Luxembourg, Theater an der Wien in Vienna, La Monnaie in Brussels, Staatsoper Stuttgart, Oper Leipzig, the opera of Bilbao, Staatstheater am Gärtnerplatz in Munich, Teatro Cervantes Malaga, Theater Bonn, Opera de Lille, Oper Köln, Grand Théâtre de Genève, St. Galler Festspiele, Macao cultural center, NCPA Kaoshiung, National Centre for the Performing Arts in Beijing and the Israeli Opera in Tel Aviv.
+Faveyts appeared as a guest at the Vlaamse Opera in Ghent and Antwerp, Grand Théâtre de Luxembourg, Theater an der Wien in Vienna, Staatsoper Stuttgart, Oper Leipzig, the opera of Bilbao, Staatstheater am Gärtnerplatz in Munich, Teatro Cervantes Malaga, Theater Bonn, Opera de Lille, Oper Köln, Grand Théâtre de Genève, St. Galler Festspiele, Macao cultural center, NCPA Kaoshiung, National Centre for the Performing Arts in Beijing and the Israeli Opera in Tel Aviv.
 He has worked with conductors such as Antonino Fogliani, Kent Nagano, Fabio Luisi, Kazushi Ōno, Giacomo Sagripanti, Konstantin Trinks, Marc Albrecht, Daniel Harding, Christophe Eschenbach, Antonello Manacorda, Daniele Gatti, Pablo Heras-Casado and Carlo Rizzi.
 Stage directors with whom he worked have included Stéphane Braunschweig, Barrie Kosky, Vincent Broussard, Mariame Clément, Frank Castorf, Stefan Herheim, Kasper Holten and Guy Joosten.

 In concert, Faveyts has performed at the Lincoln Center in New York City with the Philharmonia Orchestra in 2012, repeated at the Zellerbach Hall in Berkeley and the Disney Concert Hall in Los Angeles.
 He also appeared at the Wiener Festwochen and the Musikverein Vienna, Elbphilharmonie Hamburg, Concertgebouw in Amsterdam, Konzerthaus Berlin and the Tchaikovsky Concert Hall in Moscow, among others.
 He has performed as a soloist in Bach's St Matthew Passion and St John Passion, Handel's Messiah, Haydn's Die Jahreszeiten and Die Schöpfung, and Mozart's Requiem.
 In recital, he has performed Schubert's Die Winterreise.